eoli3n/eoli3n.github.io/_posts/2021-12-21-degoogling-android.md

 Many apps and features depends on Google services : mainly push notifications with GCM.
 Sadly, I still need those services, to be able to use any app from the regular store.
+You can check compatibility of apps without Google services with [Plexus](https://plexus.techlore.tech/).

 LineageOS is great, but you need to find the right hardware to run it, and the hardware support is community-driven.
 The flash process could be tricky, with a significant risk to brick your device.